 With the health promoter providing translation, we start to talk.
 Falmata shares her story.

 Falmata is 33 years old.
 Like most of women in Nigeria, she married very young and has given birth to nine children.
-She says six of them have died due to health problems..
-While telling me this, she tears down.
+She says six of them have died due to health problems.
+While telling me this, she tears up.
 I say I'm sorry.